New entrants to farming

 Find out more: Farming Opportunities for New Entrants Group

 We work with a number of organisations to identify possible opportunities across Scotland.
-The spring 2019 land opportunities have already been advertised and are now closed to applicants.
-We will publicise opportunities when they are available.
+The spring 2020 land opportunities are advertised below:

 New entrants schemes/finance